forestgrape/coronavirus/virion_survival.md

 [in work]
 The UV part of sun light destroys RNA.
 Even stable DNA in the inner layer of the skin, protected by outer layer of the skin which contains light absorbing melanin (the more light absorbing melanin the less sunlight reaches the inner layer of the skin), a cell membrane and inside the cell nucleus takes damage from exposure to UV. => RNA decay

-### PH Values
-* PH values between 3 and 10 mainly adapt the rate of other factors.
-* Extreme PH values below 3 or above 10 actively inactivate CoVs. => Proteins, Envelope

 ### Biochemicals
 [in work]